ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 1. How many HW rasterizers in GPU?
 It handles a primitive one time.
 2. Before rasterize begin, the primitive should have transformed from world space into clip space, divide by w and mapped into render target by viewport.
 Rasterizer determines primitive covered square in render target.
+How about a "pixel square" shared by multiple primitives?
+What if MSAA applies?
 3. HW rasterizer just handles 3 kinds primitives: point, line and triangle.
 What's the rules for these primitives?
-How about a "pixel square" shared by multiple primitives?
-What if MSAA applies?

 ### environment map
-It is a GPU programming hack to implement specular refelctive surface.
+It is a GPU programming hack to implement *specular refelctive surface* by a cube map.
 - Generate a cube map to represent the eviroment irradiance.
 It depends on camera view, so it needs to be dynamically generated.
 - It is in Pixel Shader to sample cube map to get the reflected irradiance.
 The sample vector is key point.
 - In order to reduce compute, sample vector can be calculated in Vertex Shader in view space.
 Then interpolate in screnn space.